mighty-gerbils/gerbil/doc/guide.md

 #### Streams

 In addition to calls and events, actors can also open streams.
 A stream is like a call, but it returns multiple values using `!!yield` until the stream's end or an error occurs.

-For example, the following server generates a stream of numbers as specified by the argument.
-Yielded values can be processed directly, or with the `!!stream` macro which constructs a vector port and pipes objects through it in a background thread:
+For example, the following server generates a stream of numbers as specified by the argument:
 ```
 (defproto simple-stream
   stream: (count N))